Editing a Program

 The quokka-apply CLI applies edits stored in a .quokka file back to the

-disassembler database without writing Python code:
+disassembler database/project without writing Python code:

 $ quokka-apply binary.quokka binary --overwrite